 - Was image more/less important than function?

-- Would we rather enjoy experiences than accumulate stuff?
+- Would we rather enjoy experiences or accumulate stuff?

 Other trade-offs have been equally beneficial.
 Nearly two years ago I started longing for a new dog in our life.
 It had been over a year since our previous dog had passed away and I was beginning to miss the companionship of a four-legged friend in my house.
 Of course, we also knew that adding another being to our life would be a trade-off.
 Comparing opportunity costs we realized that a dog (especially a puppy) meant: